 Lamiaceae (family name)

-Forage for Pollinators: This can be a major honey plant, producing abundant nectar for Honeybees (even in the UK where this can be grown field-scale), also for short and long-tongued Bumblebees and Solitary bees.
+Forage for Pollinators: This is a major forage plants for Long and Short-tongued Bumblebees, and a honey plant for Honeybees, producing abundant nectar (even in the UK where this can be grown field-scale), also for Solitary bees, Butterflies and Moths.
 This cultivar produces no seed, but its nectar production is so copious that it should have a place in every garden, absolutely indispensable to all pollinators.

 Flowering time: July, August, September